Articles and Databases

 Educational films on a wide range of topics, including nursing, health, and medicine.
-Includes options to view films in short segments and read transcripts.

 Search for nursing textbooks by course number via this list of textbooks on reserve.
 Also search by title in the Library's catalog.
 Request textbooks at the Circulation Desk.
 Use these books for up to two hours in the Library.

 Call numbers are designated by course number, e.g. NUR 305.